jh3y/jhey.dev/src/cheeps/2023/january/circular-text-with-css.md

 <CodePen id="LYBdKXE" title="Circular text with CSS Trigonometric functions"></CodePen>

 In this demo, CSS trigonometric functions get used if supported.
 If not, we fall back to setting the `--radius` with JavaScript.
 For now, you could copy the HTML and CSS you need until CSS trigonometric functions get full support.
+The next step is getting `sibling-count` and `sibling-index` in CSS.
+There's [a proposal](https://github.com/w3c/csswg-drafts/issues/4559) for it in the CSSWG repo.
+Then we wouldn't need the inline custom properties anymore.

 ---